Antix5/markovmatch/readme.md

 ```

-Several words can give the same graph, therefore there is no isomorphism between the set of words (+starting letter) and the set of adjacency matrix.
+Several words can give the same graph, therefore there is **no** isomorphism between the set of strings (+starting letter) and the set of adjacency matrix.

 #### Is this a problem ?